Binwen6/CS182_PROJECT_2025/README.md

 # In-Context Learning with Mamba and Baselines

+> This is a README for ICL_mamba, and other model dirs follow the suit.

 This repository contains code for experiments on in-context learning using Mamba and various baseline models.
 The codebase is organized for easy extension and reproducibility.

 ## Code Structure
 ```